 - 6. No compensation is permitted in the following - In the work placement module across all years. - In the research proposal module in Junior Sophister year. - In 10 ECTS credit modules, each component must be completed/submitted and passed independently in order to pass the subject.
-(ES8106 What is Education?, ES8107 Introduction to Educational Psychology, ES8203 Curriculum and Programme Design & Development, ES8202 Contemporary Issues & Controversies in Education, ES8306 Understanding Irish Education Policy and Practice, ES8303 Education as Liberation or Oppression - Across modules in the Senior Sophister year. - Where another module is failed.
+(ES8106a The Foundations Studies of Education, ES8107 Introduction to Educational Psychology, ES8203 Curriculum and Programme Design & Development, ES8202a Contemporary Education, Politics and Society, ES8306 Understanding Irish Education Policy and Practice, ES8303 Education as Liberation or Oppression - Across modules in the Senior Sophister year. - Where another module is failed.